jeropmelanie/melan-fonts/README.md

 2. Install **zFont 3** and **zFile** both from playstore
 3. Open zFont 3 and sign in / register with your **Samsung account** not must for now

    > Real talk: zFont 3 comes packed with hundreds of built-in fonts on its Home tab — go ahead, browse them.
 But you're here for Melan, so let's set that up first.
-And keep an eye on this repo, because a cooler upgraded version is coming soon 👀
+And keep an eye on this repo, because a cooler upgraded version is coming soon

 4. Go to the **downloads** tab → tap the plus icon **->** folder icon → select `Melan.ttf` it will be sitting at your phone storage
 5. Preview it, then tap **Apply** — this installs it as a replacement for the Samsung Sans system font
-6. follow the on-screen steps starting from installing SamsungSans **when finisheddownloading don'tap on open, just tap on done and press the back option untilyoureach **** z font3**** then go for next step.
+6. follow the on-screen steps starting from installing SamsungSans **when finished downloading don't tap at open, just tap at done and press the back option until you reach ****z font3**** then go for next step.
 7. for backing up just back up only the ***Settings*** leave the calendar and all those
 8. when you're at the Last step of restoring Settings restore only the ***Settings*** once the progress reaches 70 you'll see the magic.